On the structure of the top homology group of the Johnson kernel: Proof of Proposition

 We can rewrite this as follows.

 Fact \ref{fact} implies that the right hand side of (\ref{ineq3}) equals $V$.
 Therefore inequality (\ref{ineq1}) holds.

-\textit{Induction step: $\Upsilon$ has a connected component with only one edge.} In the case $g = 2$ the required inequality $2C + D \leq 2g$ is straightforward, so we can assume that $g\geq 3$.
+\textit{Induction step: $\Upsilon$ has a connected component with only one edge.} In the case $g = 2$ the graph $\Upsilon$ is disjoint union of two closed intervals, so we have $C=2$ and $D=0$; in this case the required inequality $2C + D \leq 2g$ is obvious.
+Hence we can assume that $g\geq 3$.
 Let $p_i$ and $q_j$ form such a component, that is, $p_i$ and $q_j$ are vertices of $\Upsilon$ of degree one connected by an edge $\alpha$.
-Assume that after removing this component the remaining graph $\Upsilon_1$ will not contain isotopic edges (and, consequently, will represent some $0$-cell of $\B_{0, 2g-2}$).
+Assume that after removing this component the remaining graph $\Upsilon_1$ will not contain isotopic edges (and, consequently, will represent some cell of $\B_{0, 2g-2}$).
 Then $C_1=C-1$ is the number of connected components of $\Upsilon_1$.
 Denote by $D_1$ the number of faces of $\Upsilon_1$ homeomorphic to the disk.
 We have $D_1 \leq D+1$, since at most one disk can appear.
 The graph $\Upsilon_1$ has less connected components with only one edge than $\Upsilon$.
 Since $g-1 \geq 2$, by the induction assumption we have